mathewgomas-alfred/mathewgomas.io/reference_manual/tools/freehand_brush.rst

 .. meta::
    :description:
-        Krita's freehand brush tool reference, containing how to use the stablizer in krita.
+        Krita's freehand brush tool reference, containing how to use the stabilizer in krita.

 .. metadata-placeholder